norc-heal/heal-data-pkg-guide/docs/submit/open-access-now.md

 **Congratulations!
 You are ready to upload your "open-access now" shareable data package.**

-1. Your final "open-access now" shareable data package should include 3 items:
-  1. Your zipped "open-access now" shareable data package
-  2. Your overview Resource Tracker, which designates which files are included in the zipped data package.
-  3. Your README file.
+1. Submit your "open-access-now" zipped up shareable data package along with your "overview" Resource Tracker and README file accessory files at the data repository you've selected.
+The full inventory of items you will submit, and under what access conditions to share them at your repository, include:
+  1. Zipped "open-access now": share as open-access without embargo restrictions
-2. You should share each of these items at your chosen data repository as open-access files.
+  2. "Overview" Resource Tracker: share as open-access without embargo restrictions
+  3. Your README: share as open-access without embargo restrictions

 </div>
 </div>